anonymity12/backend/docs/cardSqlDraftDesign.md

 so here is my new thought:
 1) users can buy the card at shop at arbitrary time
 2) after he/she buy the card, the card goes to his/her card cabinet
-3) the card cabinet contains all cards user own
+3) the card cabinet contains all cards that user own
-4) the one card is being refining is paint will light edge, others are just normal card form
+4) the one card is being refining is paint with light edge, others are just normal card form
 5) when user click one card, here is a dialog(button1: select: user can set this as primary refining card; button2: sold)
-6) maybe we can make a card plaza(users buy and sold their card)
+6) maybe we can make a card plaza/market(users buy and sold their card)

 so based on the new thought 0819, I think that: we need a center shop. shop has many series card, aka many template card.